redit0/hex-tool/README.md

 Attaches essential libraries (metaxploit, crypto, aptclient) from your home computer to the current context by copying them via SCP.

 ```
-jump           Transfer metaxploit.so to the target
+jump           Transfer metaxploit.so to the target and attach it to the context
-jump apt       Transfer aptclient.so to the target
+jump apt       Transfer aptclient.so to the target and attach it to the context
-jump crypto    Transfer crypto.so to the target
+jump crypto    Transfer crypto.so to the target and attach it to the context
 jump -h        Display help text
 ```